gmallard/hd/README.md

 -edgeMark string

-    single character at edges if the right hand side. (default "|")
+    single character at edges of the right hand character block. (default "|")

 -goDump